neerajsingh0101/admin_data/README.markdown

 * While editing a record, form allows all the fields to be edited.
 The form can be restricted to allow editing of only one field.

+* validate all the models through rake task as well using browser

 ## Requirements

 * Rails project must be using Rails 2.2 or higher.